BorisovMaksim/denoising/README.md

 Intelligibility measure is highly correlated with the intelligibility of degraded speech signals

 # Experiments
 For tracking experiments local server of [Weights & Biases](https://wandb.ai/site) is used.
 To manage configs for different experiments [hydra](https://hydra.cc/) is used.
-It allows an east way to track configs and override paramaters.
+It allows an easy way to track configs and override paramaters.

 | Experiment | Description | Result                                                 |